gbgabiola/notes/tech-hacks.md

 7. After the key is backed up, select **Edit**>**Delete**.
 8. Repeat steps 3-7 for the following key: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\16.0\Common\OEM`
 9. Close the Registry Editor and start Office again.

+## Your input can't be opened: VLC is unable to open the MRL

+1. Right-click the video, click `Properties`, and then click the `Security`
+2. Click the `Advanced` button, then `Advanced Security Settings` window will appear
+3. Click `Change` link, next to the `Owner:` label, the Select User or Group window will appear
+4. Select the user account via the `Advanced` button or just type your user account in the area which says `Enter the object name to select` and click `OK`.
+Add the `Everyone`
+5. Optionally, to change the owner of all subfolders and files inside the folder, select the checkbox `Replace owner on subcontainers and objects` in the `Advanced Security Settings` window.
+Click `OK` to change the ownership

+### If no Security Tab

+1. Go to `Details Tab`
+2. Click `Remove Properties and Personal Information`
+3. Tick `Create a copy with all possible properties removed`
+4. Click `OK`

 ## Windows Master Control Panel (God Menu)